1Strategy/EMR-Encryption/README.md

     - This variables is the ARN (or wildcarded ARN) that permissions will be tested against.
     - Examples:
 ```
-target_bucket_arn="arn:aws:s3:::1strategy-logs/*" # This would test for permissions within the 1strategy-logs bucket
+target_bucket_arn="arn:aws:s3:::prd-datalake-demo/*" # This would test for permissions within the prd-datalake-demo bucket
 ```
 - aws_profile_name
     - This variable tells the script which AWS Profile (in the AWS credentials file) should be used.